Control duplicates on import

 Why it's important to use matching preferences in your import

-Selecting matching preferences
+Default matching preferences

-NOTE: When your import has a mapping for "External Constituent ID", LGL strongly recommends turning off all optional matching options because all you should need is this ID for a match to be correctly made.
+NOTE: When your import has a mapping for "External Constituent ID", we strongly recommend turning off all optional matching options because all you should need is this ID for a match to be correctly made.
 If you intend to import a file in which some rows contain external IDs but others do not, it is best to separate the file into two separate files so as to match on external ID only for the file with IDs present and use other appropriate matching options for the file with no IDs present.

 The checkbox options shown above allow you to control which types of matches to allow.
 If you check all the boxes, you'll be allowing all of the possible matches.
 By checking just one or two of the boxes, you'll be allowing just one or two types.